BronzeOwl4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script in the file 9-John_Doe sets the mode of the file hello The script in the file 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode The script in the file 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+The script in the file 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory
+The script in the file 13-change_group changes the group owner to school for the file hello